ircv3/ircv3-specifications/extensions/chathistory.md

 When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp for a negative `message_count`, after the number of messages specified for a positive `message_count`, or with the message directly proceeding the one with the specified `draft/msgid`.
 The raw IRC lines should be formatted and returned to the client as they were originally, with the addition of the above capability tags.

-The `server-time` should be the time at which the message was originally sent and the `batch id` a unique ID to the entire batch. `draft/label` SHOULD be included and MUST be a unique ID used to identify the `chathistory` request and any replies. `draft/msgid` MUST be the `draft/msgid` originally sent with the message.
+The `server-time` should be the time at which the message was received from the IRC server and the `batch id` a unique ID for the entire batch. `draft/label` SHOULD be included and MUST be a unique ID used to identify the `chathistory` request and any replies.
+A `draft/msgid` to identify each individual message MUST be the `draft/msgid` included when each message was first received from the IRC server.

 ### `CHATHISTORY` Command
 Chathistory content can be requested by the client to the server by sending the `CHATHISTORY` command to the server.
 A `batch` must be returned by the server.
 If no content exists to return, an empty batch should be returned to avoid the client waiting for a reply.
 Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick CHATHISTORY=max_message_count :are supported by this server`